-So how do you actually calculate the Capital Gains on any of the above transactions?
+How do you calculate the Capital Gains on any of the above transactions?

 The Capital Gain is the difference between the selling price of the crypto (or its market value on the date of the transaction) and the adjusted cost base of the crypto.

-From the point of view of the CRA, there’s one major problem with the current method of calculating Capital Gains for cryptocurrencies.
+From the point of view of the Canadian Revenue Agency, there’s one major problem with the current method of calculating Capital Gains for cryptocurrencies.